a0311759/passwordprocessor.github.io/README.md

 # passwordprocessor.github.io

-It is a password processor which generates password based on time based variables.
-The same logic can be used to make systems more secure.
+It is a demonstration of criptograpy useing some time based variables

+use at :